Single Particle Spectroscopies of $p$-wave and $d$-wave Interacting Bose Gases in Normal Phase: Introduction

 \section{Introduction}

 Ultracold atomic gases, due to their tunable interaction strength by Feshbach resonance (FR), provide an ideal platform to realize different kinds of quantum phases \cite{Bloch_2008, Giorgini_2008, Chin_2010}.
 In contrast to the widely studied $s$-wave FRs, the high partial wave FRs with nonzero relative angular momentum support various kinds of topological quantum matters such as topological superfluids and majorana zero modes.
-In recent years, interacting quantum gases across $p$-wave and $d$-wave resonance have been realized and used to investigate the few-body and many-body problems in many experiments \cite{luciuk_evidence_2016, XPLiu_2018, MW_2018, venu_unitary_p_2023, GM_2019, YTChang_2020, DJM_2021, GuoqiB_2022, DM_2023, cui_2017, XPLiu_2018,yao_degenerate_2019, ZhenlianS_2023}.
+In recent years, interacting quantum gases across $p$-wave and $d$-wave resonance have been realized and used to investigate the few-body and many-body problems in many experiments \cite{luciuk_evidence_2016, XPLiu_2018, MW_2018, venu_unitary_p_2023, GM_2019, YTChang_2020, DJM_2021, GuoqiB_2022, DM_2023, cui_2017, XPLiu_2018,yao_degenerate_2019, ZhenlianS_2023}, and also attract some theoretic interests \cite{mingyuan_2016, shaoliang_2017, zhang_effective_2017, yao_strongly_2018, yao_zhang_2018}.
 Some $g$-wave Feshbach resonances have also been studied in recent experiments \cite{zhang_transition_2021, ZhenlianS_2023}.

 Spectroscopy is a powerful tool to investigate the rich many-body physics in ultracold quantum gases.
-Various spectroscopies are used in ultracold quantum gas experiments, for example, RF spectroscopy, Bragg spectroscopy, and lattice modulation spectroscopy \cite{torma_physics_2016}.
+Various spectroscopies are used in ultracold quantum gas experiments, for example, RF spectroscopy, Bragg spectroscopy, and lattice modulation spectroscopy \cite{torma_physics_2016, haoyue_2024}.
 The RF spectral response of unitary $^{6}\mathrm{Li}$ Fermi gas at different temperatures is observed in \cite{biswaroop_2019}.
 RF response of impurities interacting with a quantum gas at finite temperature is investigated theoretically in \cite{weizhe_2020,weizhe_pra_2020}.
 However, RF spectroscopy of high partial wave interacting quantum gases is rarely studied.

 Motivated by the recent experiments for high partial wave interacting quantum gases, we investigated the RF spectroscopy and momentum distribution of quantum Bose gases across $p$-wave and $d$-wave resonance in different interaction strength regions.
 The low energy scattering amplitude can be characterized by the scattering volume $v_m$ (super-volume $D_m$) for $p$-wave ($d$-wave) interaction whose definition will be given in Sec. \ref{sec:model}.
 In experiments, $v_m$ ($D_m$) can be tuned from negative to positive infinity by tuning the magnetic field \cite{luciuk_evidence_2016,cui_2017,yao_degenerate_2019}, as illustrated schematically in Fig. \ref{fig:schematic}.
 When $v_m>0$ ($D_m>0$), there exists a shallow bound state with infinite lifetime, while for $v_m<0$ ($D_m<0$), there is a quasi-bound state with positive binding energy due to the centrifugal barrier.
 As shown in Fig. \ref{fig:schematic}, this quasi-bound state has a finite lifetime $\tau$ proportional to $1/E_b^{3/2}$ for $p$-wave ($1/E_b^{5/2}$ for $d$-wave) with $E_b$ being the binding energy.
 The inverse lifetime $1/\tau$ characterizes the coupling strength between the quasi-bound state and the scattering states which have important influences in the RF spectrum.
 In analogy to the BEC-BCS crossover of Fermions, we will call the $E_b<0$ region BEC side and the $E_b>0$ region BCS side for convenience in this article.